wulabs/crypto/README.txt

   Case (1): Group->Key table is empty
     - User is free to access the group page and other facebook book pages.
     - Messages cannot be encrypted or decrypted.
-If encryption is tried, an Alert() is provided to notifiy the user that encryption key is missing.
+If encryption is tried, an Alert() is provided to notify the user that encryption key is missing.
       If decryption is tried, an invalid exception is thrown and a suitable message is provided to the user.
     - Password is set when the user generates a new Key for a Group the